George Conway: What Biden needs to say is 'Let's Be Normal, America'

 - Now Playing

-George Conway: What Biden needs to say is 'Let's Be Normal, America'07:44
+George Conway: What Biden needs to say is 'Let's Be Normal, America'08:44

 - UP NEXT